-We will only collect, use and otherwise handle your personal data on the website when we have legal grounds for doing so.
+We will only collect, use and otherwise handle your personal data when we have legal grounds for doing so.
 The common grounds will be:

-When you enter your information in a form (such as your name, job title, academic institution/company, email address and contact number), we specify the purpose and future use of this information within the form itself.
+When you enter your information in a form or when registering for our events (such as your name, job title, academic institution/company, email address and contact number).

 - Surveys and Feedback

 We may contact you from time to time via email to request your feedback on events and/or services you receive from us, or to send out surveys related to TEDxAberdeen services.

 You can subscribe on the website to receive further information from us

 including news and events updates, our monthly newsletter and funding or training opportunities.

 You can withdraw your consent at any point by clicking on the ‘click here